pentagramswheel/libra/README.md

 #### Draft

-A class which forms and starts drafts, processing the command `lp/io startdraft` and handling other commands such as `lp/io forcesub`, etc..
+A class which forms and starts drafts, processing the command `lp/io startdraft` and handling other commands such as `lp/io forcesub`, etc.

 ###### Instance Variables
 1. `boolean initialized` - a flag for checking if a draft has been initialized.